 Treatment depends on the cause of your pain.
 If the cause is an infection, you may need a course of antibiotics.
 Drinking plenty of fluids and frequent urination may shorten how long you need to recover.
 Other medications may include:

 - antispasmodics to control muscle spasms in the bladder

-If an irritant caused your pain, you will be advised to avoid it in the future.
+If an irritant is causing your pain, your doctor will tell you to avoid it in the future.
 Surgery can be an effective treatment for narrowing of the urethra.

-Treatment of underlying conditions usually results in relief of pain.
+Treatment of the cause usually results in pain relief.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.